hshadman/IDP_Global_Local_Conformational_Landscapes/README.md

 Example usage inside Python or Jupyter is shown in the examples folder.

 NOTE: If the afrc setup fails, please double-check the afrc documentation [here](https://afrc.readthedocs.io/en/latest/overview.html) and [here](https://github.com/idptools/afrc).
-The version of afrc used in **_PyHeteroMap_** works with python 3.9.18, but doesnot work with python 3.12 or higher.
+The version of afrc used in **_PyHeteroMap_** works with python 3.9.18, but does not work with python >= 3.12.

 Example usage in an interface without graphical display (headless) is shown below: